 Learning Skills Academy accepted its first six students in the fall of 1985, with the guidance of Carpenter and his family and the educational direction of Carol Cook.
 Jason Holder and Adventurelore were part of the LSA program from its inception.
 In 1996, we built our permanent home at 1247 Washington Road, across the driveway from the original rooms.

 Since then, LSA has grown in a number of ways.
 In addition to those with language-based learning disabilities, LSA is now approved to provide instruction for students with other health impairments and speech and language impairments.
 Our methodology also works well for some students with non-verbal learning disabilities.

 Our approach to instruction has also evolved.
 For example, we went from discrete tutorials in phonology, to embracing a lab approach to teaching all aspects of reading.
-The Language Lab was born in 2004 and the Math Lab followed in 2009.
+The Language Lab (now known as Literacy Lab) was born in 2004 and the Math Lab followed in 2009.

 In 2008, the school became formally approved by the Massachusetts Department of Education, allowing Massachusetts school districts greater ease in placing students in a New Hampshire school.
 Current Executive Director Karen Staines even serves as an alternate on the Massachusetts Association of Approved 766 Private Schools, cementing our ongoing commitment to serve students from Massachusetts.
 LSA completed its most recent re-accreditation with the New Hampshire Department of Education in 2016, earning a full five-year approval status.
 Maine students are regularly enrolled as well.